Greetings Card (FSC Board)

 Size: 148mm x 148mm

 Card blank inside

 Free P + P

 Scientific Name: Micromys minutus

-This tiny mouse is a good climber and its size and lightness allows it to clamber up a stalk maintaining its balance with its prehensile tail.
+This tiny mouse is a good climber; its size and light weight allow it to clamber up a stalk, maintaining its balance with its prehensile tail.
 Holding on with its hind feet and tail, it uses its delicate but manipulative front feet and incisor teeth to cut off the ripe ears of wheat.
-This species is one of the worlds smallest rodents and the smallest British rodent; half of its 41/2 inches (11cm) is taken up by its tail.
+This species is one of the world’s smallest and the smallest British rodent; half of its 41/2 inches (11cm) is taken up by its tail.

 A harvest mouse fashions a round nest with a side entrance, off the ground, and between stalks in a reed bed or corn field.
 As yet, I have not seen a Harvest Mouse in the field, but I was once lucky enough to find the remains of a nest.

 Sadly their numbers are declining and in Scotland they are rare and they are absent in Wales.
 In bygone years the Harvest Mouse may not have been a favourite with farmers – but to portray the features of this cute little chap was a great pleasure and I still hope to see a Harvest Mouse in the wild one day.